Archive for the ‘Uncategorized’ Category

 “I say that when voters go into those little booths to stroke their ballots in private, I want them to stroke one for me.
 My new campaign slogan is simple and direct: ‘Stroke Weiner When You Vote.’

-“As I look down at New York City spread wide before me, I see a city that craves Weiner.
+“As I look down at New York City spread widely before me, I see a city that craves Weiner.
 A city that just can’t get enough of Weiner.

 “Thinking about how New York wants Weiner has made my political determination rigid and firm, and pointed me in the direction I am taking today.